htcondor/htcondor-python/docs/job_management_intro.rst

 There are two :class:`~htcondor.Schedd` methods dedicated to job management:

 *  :meth:`~htcondor.Schedd.edit`: Change an attribute for a set of jobs to a given expression.
-If invoked within a transaction, multiple calls to `edit` are visible atomically.
+If invoked within a transaction, multiple calls to :meth:`~htcondor.Schedd.edit` are visible atomically.

    *  The set of jobs to change can be given as a ClassAd expression.
 If no jobs match the filter, *then an exception is thrown*.
 *  :meth:`~htcondor.Schedd.act`: Change the state of a job to a given state (remove, hold, suspend, etc).